Title:

 Adjustments/tweaks:

-Added specific context on suggested posts and ads to inform users on why they are receiving certain posts or ads, allowing them to disengage or engage if they please.
+Added specific context on suggested posts and ads to inform users on why they are receiving certain posts or ads, allowing them to engage or disengage.

-Reordering of side menu to prioritize important user settings first before anything else.
+Reordering of the side menu to prioritize important user settings first before anything else.

 Research